EXERCISE AND ALCOHOL CONSUMPTION

 Exercise and Alcohol Consumption

-On some Friday afternoons, after you leave work for the week, you possibly sometimes think about going out and having a few drinks with friends to relax and wind down.
+It's common for a lot of us that, on Friday afternoons, after we wrap up the week's work, w think about going out and relaxing and winding down by having a few drinks with friends to relax.
 After all, it is the start of the weekend!

-Well, even though you may think you absolutely deserve to go out and have a few drinks, there are some things that you should certainly keep in mind.
+Well, even though you may think you deserve that opportunity to go out and have a few drinks to unwind, there are some things that you should keep in mind.

-Before you decide to rush out to the local bar, here are a few things that you perhaps should think about before you make your choice about going out to drink some alcohol.
+Well, my friend, before you decide to rush out to the local package store or bar, here are a few things that you should think about before you decide to go out to drink some alcohol with your "buds".

 Results of Alcohol Consumption

-Research has definitively proven that small amounts of alcohol will commonly increase muscular endurance and the output of strength, but these types of benefits are very short lived.
+Research has definitively proven that while even small amounts of alcohol will commonly increase muscular endurance and the strength, these types of benefits are very short lived.
 After 20 minutes or so, problems will begin to surface.
 All of the negative side effects which are associated with alcohol will easily outweigh any possible benefits that it can have.

 Alcohol is Actually a Poison, and Alcohol Consumption is not Generally a Good Thing

-Face the facts!
-Alcohol is a poison that can really harm your body if you aren't careful.
-True, there are some positive health benefits.
-A glass of wine a day is good for the heart.
+While it may feel good, and, may even have some health benefits, alcohol is a poison that can really harm your body if you aren't careful.
+A glass of wine a day is good for the heart, for example.
 However, once you get past that first glass, the benefits of alcohol consumption begin to decline, and the dark side begins to emerge.

-Now, no one wants to imply that you should become a teetotaler, nor that the occasional cocktail party, or beer bust will destroy you.
-Even Arnold Schwarzenegger, who is from Austria where beer drinking is a part of life, has been known to down a few in his time.
+Now, no one wants to imply that you need to "dry out", and become a teetotaler, nor that the occasional cocktail party, or beer bust will destroy you.
+Even that old guy, what's his name?
+Oh yeah, Arnold Schwarzenegger, who is from Austria where beer drinking is a part of daily life, has been known to down a few bottles of beer in his time.
 We are talking about somewhat regular use for the most part, but we are also talking about the short term effects on your health and fitness efforts as well.
-Exercise is not a good match with alcohol consumption.

 To continue.....

-Once alcohol reaches the blood cells, it can and probably will damage them to some extent.
-Inflammation of muscle cells is a very common thing among alcohol users.
-Over periods of time, some of these cells that have been damaged may eventually die which will result in less functional muscle contractions.
-Drinking alcohol will also probably leave you with more soreness of your muscles after you exercise, which means that it will take you a lot longer to recuperate.
+Once alcohol reaches your blood cells, it can, and probably will, damage them to some extent.
+Inflammation of muscle cells is very common among alcohol users.
+Over periods of time, some of the cells damaged may eventually die, which will result in less functional muscle contraction.
+Drinking alcohol will also probably leave you with more muscle soreness after exercise.
+This means that it will take longer for muscle recovery after exercise.

 Alcohol Consumption and Your Heart